 Do the Steps, Learn the Process

-Some people would consider beginning as a nursing assistant as the bottom level.
-But I call it Step 1 in my nursing journey.
+Beginning as a nursing assistant was Step 1 in my nursing journey.
 I was a CNA for over four years, and I could work and go to nursing school at the same time.
 I learned how to take care of many patients simultaneously, how to help the nurses prepare for their shifts, how to get ready for a facility visit from the state, and how to be a good listener and advocate for patients.

 I worked in two different post-acute care and rehabilitation facilities and in home health for a short time.
 The best and most important skill I learned was communicating with my patients.
 The joy they have talking about their families, their friends, their lives, and especially laughing and listening to music.
 I am so fortunate and thankful to have finished every degree and every step in nursing, beginning as a certified nursing assistant, graduating from an associate degree program, completing my bachelor’s and master’s degrees and topping it all off with a doctorate.